slyphix/bingo/readme.md

 I figured running a web browser is easier than compiling a LaTeX template.
 You can access a demo hosted by GitHub [right here](https://slyphix.github.io/bingo/).

-You can customize field values by either uploading or linking a text file (think [pastebin](https://pastebin.com) or [gist](https://gist.github.com)).
+You can customize field values by either uploading or linking to a text file (think [pastebin](https://pastebin.com) or [gist](https://gist.github.com)).
 The first line will be used for the center field, the other field values will be selected randomly (without replacement) from the remaining lines.

+Note, however, that your browser's security policies might prohibit accessing a text file depending on where it originates from.

 A sample board will be displayed as soon as a file has been read.
 Use your browser's print preview to inspect the generated pages.